All content on this page is correct as of December 8, 2020

-The priority service is popular with Tier 2 sponsors and at present, and UKVI only accept a maximum of 10 priority service requests each day.
+The priority service is popular with sponsors and at present, and UKVI only accept a maximum of 10 priority service requests each day.

-In anticipation of the new immigration system coming into place from December 2020, UKVI have now streamlined some of their processes to make it easier for some sponsors to update their licence details on the Sponsor Management System (SMS).
+The new immigration system has come into place as of December 2020, and UKVI have now streamlined some of their processes to make it easier for some sponsors to update their licence details on the Sponsor Management System (SMS).

 The changes will allow an organisation’s licence details to be updated as soon as they are reported and removed the need for a sponsor to wait for these requests to be agreed, which can take 18 weeks to be processed and accepted.

 1.Changes related to an organisation’s address